-The personality of a person can dictate who will succeed in making Costa Rica their home and those who won’t.
-Most of the time, I can tell if they will make it or not, after the first or second email.
+A person’s personality can dictate who will succeed in making Costa Rica their home and those who won’t.
+Most of the time, I can tell if they will make it or not after the first or second email.

 The Type A personality

 “On Wikipedia, the personality theory describes a Type A individual as ambitious, rigidly organized, highly status-conscious, sensitive, truthful, impatient, always try to help others, take on more than they can handle, want other people to get to the point, proactive, and obsessed with time management.
 People with Type A personalities are often high-achieving “workaholics” who multi-task, push themselves with deadlines, and hate both delays and ambivalence.”